Silicon Quantum Computing

 Meet the team

-Dedicated and determined – we’re a team that brings collaboration and competition together.
+Dedicated and determined – we’re a team that brings imagination and mindset together to reach our milestones.

 Our Facilities